dennissxz/data-science-handbook/32-classification/31-decision-tree.md

 - Measure likelihood with different tree sizes on a **held-out** (development) data set, choose the tree size that maximizes likelihood

+- Build multiple trees according to the loss with tree size penality, for varying $\alpha$

+  $$
+  loss = loss_0 + \alpha \left\vert T \right\vert
+  $$

+  select best $\alpha$ and the corresponding tree based on performance on validation set (like selecting $\lambda$ in LASSO).

 - Measure downstream performance on held-out data set, on some task of interest

+## Pruning

+For a regression tree $T$, we can remove the **weakest link**.
+The subtree $T ^\prime$ minimizes cost complexity

+$$
+\frac{RSS(T ^\prime) - RSS(T)}{\left\vert T \right\vert - \left\vert T ^\prime \right\vert}
+$$

+## Comment

+- Larger tree, easier to overfit
+- If underlying relation is linear, then linear models probably works better.
+If non-linear, tree-based methods may work better.

+## Random Forest

+Group of weaker classifiers can form a stronger one!

+### Learning

+Given a data set of $n$ observations and $p$ features.

+- Boostrap sampling rows and columns to build $T$ trees
+  - Select a size $n$ random sample **with** replacement from the original sample data to grow a classification tree (same size with original data set, but some observations appear multiple times)
+  - **At each node** of the tree, randomly select $m<p$ input variables to split the node.
+    - If $m=p$, then called 'bagging'
+    - Usually $m \sim \sqrt{p}$. may perform better than bagging.

+- Decision: For the $k$-th observation, the classification rule is by the most votes of trees or by taking the average (as in regression) where the $k$-th observation is not used in the tree construction (out-of-bag, OOB).

+  - Each observation is OOB for about one third of the trees (thus no validation sample is needed)
+  - The average of the error rate of the $n$ observations is the OOB error rate of the forest.
+    - Error rate of the forest increases with the correlation between trees.
+Then the more uncorrelated the trees, the better.
+Inter-tree correlation increases with $m$.

+### Variable Importance

+OOB observations also used to evaluate variable importance.
+Each variable is randomly **permuted** to check its impact on some cost measures, e.g. MSE, Gini Node Purity.

+The mean decrease in the cost across all trees is reported.

+Note that if a variable has very little predictive power, shuffling may lead to a slight decrease in cost due to random noise.
+This in turn can give rise to small negative importance scores, which can be essentially regarded as equivalent to zero importance.